tellor-io/telliot/docs/configuration.md

   -h, --help                  Show context-sensitive help.

       --config=CONFIG-PATH    path to config file
-      --account=INT
-      --gas-price=INT         gas price in gwei at which to run the command
+      --gas-price=INT         gas price to use when running the command

 ```